jamesrchen/SJIRun-old/README.md

 Just a web interface.
 Usually hosted on domain.tld

 ### Building for production
+Clone the repo onto your server

+`git clone git@github.com:unknownguy2002/SJIRun.git`

-Docker compose should handle most things, just make sure to fill up .env (example in .sample-env)
+Make sure to fill up .env (example in .sample-env)

+`cp .sample-env .env`

+Docker compose will build and handle the rest

 `docker-compose up`